Managing Studies

 Why problematic:

-- Different participants get different versions
+- Different participants get different test versions

 - Hard to interpret data